beginning of content

 Medicines

-In some cases, your doctor may prescribe antidepressants to help manage symptoms of perinatal depression.
-Two common types of antidepressants that are used in pregnancy are:
+In some cases, your doctor may prescribe antidepressant medicines to help treat depression.

 Remember to check with your doctor or pharmacist before taking any medicine while you are pregnant or breastfeeding.
 This includes over-the-counter medicine and supplements.
 They will be able to tell you what medicines are safe for you and your baby.

-If you are experiencing depression during your pregnancy, there are some other things you can do, such as:
+If you are experiencing depression during your pregnancy, there are some things that may help.
+These can include:

 Some types of exercise are not recommended during pregnancy.
-If you’re not sure, talk to your doctor.
-Be sure to avoid high intensity sports.
+If you're not sure, talk to your doctor.
+It's important to get the care you need if you have depression during pregnancy.
+Untreated depression and anxiety during this time can affect your health and relationships.

 Resources and support

-If you or someone you know is showing signs of perinatal depression, see your doctor.
-It’s important to seek help early.
+If you or someone you know is showing signs of depression in pregnancy, see your doctor.
+It's important to seek help early.

 Speak to a maternal child health nurse